redwoodjs/redwoodjs-com-archive/docs/dataMigrations.md

 >
 > So that if mutliple developers are creating data migrations, the chances of them creating one with the exact same filename is essentially zero, and they will all run in a predictable order—oldest to newest.

 Now it's up to you to define your data migration.
-In our user/preference example it may look something like:
+In our user/preference example, it may look something like:

 ```javascript
 // api/prisma/dataMigrations/20200721123456-copy-preferences.js